 - A lack of transparency in many contracts.
 Trying to decipher the underlying expenses in some annuity contracts is a frustrating experience.
 These contracts are written by attorneys, and the language often doesn’t resemble plain English.

 - Annuities can be tricky when it comes to estate planning.
 Be sure to consult with your financial or legal advisor.

 Annuities in Retirement Accounts

-There is much disagreement among financial advisors as to the wisdom of holding an annuity in an employer retirement account such as a 401(k) or 403(b), or an IRA.
+There is much disagreement among financial advisors as to the wisdom of holding an annuity in an employer retirement account such as a 401(k) or 403(b), or in an IRA.
 There is no added benefit, as the distributions will be fully taxable upon distribution, unless some of the contributions were made with after-tax dollars.
 Some say the ability to annuitize is the benefit.
-You need to weigh the costs of the annuity to determine if this benefit is truly worth it.
+You need to weigh the costs of the annuity to determine if this benefit is truly worth the costs.

 Options for Beneficiaries

 Annuities have a beneficiary feature.
 For spouses, continuation of the payments can be an option, though there are others.
 The options for non-spousal beneficiaries can be complex.
 The rules for a trust being a beneficiary are complex as well.
 Before buying a commercial annuity, you need to understand what happens to the contract upon your death and decide if this fits with your plans.

 It is often said annuities are sold, not bought.
 If an annuity makes sense as part of your retirement planning, then become knowledgeable and informed.
 Don’t allow yourself to be sold a contract that is high priced and may not meet your needs.